 The Sherpas are an ethnic group living primarily in the mountainous regions of eastern Nepal, and many make their living as porters in the tourism trade as well as in the day-to-day transport of goods from village to village.
 Since quality footwear is often either unavailable or unaffordable, our goal is to provide as much "used but still usable" footwear as possible to those living in the region.

 You can help!
 Please donate hiking boots, cross trainers, or running shoes that still have some life left in them.
-We will distribute them in the Dhading District in June 2013.
+We will distribute them in the Langtang Region in September 2014.
 Don't let a "good sole" go to waste!

 We're collecting new or "used but still usable" footwear, especially hiking boots, cross trainers, and running shoes.

 Some amount of wear is ok as long as there's still some life left in the soles, but please, nothing with holes or other damage - we don't have the funds to do repairs.

 Nepalis tend to have smaller and wider feet on average than Americans or Europeans.
 We are collecting small sizes only:

 |Men's sizes up to US 9|